Aphiwo-kuhle/APHMAV25477_PTO2505_GroupA_Aphiwo-kuhle_CDV01/README.md

 My Career Goals Reflection

 Part 1: Self-Assessment Reflection

 1.1 My Current Skills and What I Want to Improve
 Right now, I enjoy coding and solving problems.
-I know how to use HTML and CSS to build and style websites, and I feel confident creating simple, responsive layouts.
+I know how to use HTML and CSS to build and style websites, and I feel confident creating simple, responsive layouts

 But I want to get better at public speaking so I can explain my ideas clearly.
 I also want to learn JavaScript so I can make websites more interactive and fun to use.